 Let’s start creating a repository:

-First, create an account with an email address of GitHub.
-It is a simple process as we have with any other web service.
-After login, you will see your dashboard as following.
+First, create an account with the email address of GitHub.
+It is a simple process, as we have with any other web service.
+After login, you will see your dashboard as follows.

 Login to Github:

 Create a New Repository Step One :